Have Questions? We Have Answers!

 How long will my carpets take to dry?

 The weather plays a role in dry times.
 Days of higher humidity will cause longer dry times; whereas warmer dry weather will shorten the dry time.
-In most cases 6-8 hours.
+In most cases 60 to 90 minutes.
 Ceiling fans, floor fans such as box fans can really speed the drying process.
 On a warm dry day open windows will help as well as turning your central heat fan “ON” from the “AUTO” setting.
 This will circulate air though out the house.

 Should I turn my heat up to speed up the drying?